mpkocher/pbsmrtpipe/docs/chunking.rst

 The chunking process is broken down into 4 steps described below.

 - Step 0.
-Define a companion scatter/chunking task that takes the same input type signature but will a emit a single JSON Chunk file (defined below) as output
+Define a "companion" scatter/chunking task that takes the same input type signature but will a emit a single JSON Chunk file (defined below) as output
 - Step 1. pbsmrtpipe will "re-map" task inputs (Task1) to the companion scattered task input (ScatterTask1), run scatter task to create scatter.chunks.json
 - Step 2. at the workflow level read in the scatter.chunks.json, Create N new chunked Task1, map **$chunk.{key_id}** to N chunk Task1 inputs
 - Step 3. after N chunked Task1 are completed, at the workflow level, create gather.chunk.json from **$chunk.{key_id}** of outputs